 Room to Improve

-Architect Dermot Bannon is back with a brand new series of Room To Improve featuring eight challenging and innovative new design projects: from the most compact conversion to the biggest build of the series to date.
+Architect Dermot Bannon is back with a brand new series of Room To Improve featuring challenging and innovative new design projects.

 As always, each build is fraught with human and financial drama: overstressed budgets, last minute changes of heart, unexpected disasters, unpredictable weather and the vagaries of an architect desperately, sometimes unsuccessfully, trying to convince his clients that he knows what's best for them.

-This year, with a range of budgets and demanding clients, Dermot Bannon balances his role as designer with that of diplomat, mediator and project manager as he fights his corner with fiesty contractors and has his diplomacy skills tested by eight clients who know exactly what they want.
+This year, with a range of budgets and demanding clients, Dermot Bannon balances his role as designer with that of diplomat, mediator and project manager as he fights his corner with feisty contractors and has his diplomacy skills tested by clients who know exactly what they want.

 Quantity surveyor Patricia Power returns as Dermot's budget-wrangling project manager and financial advisor: reigning in the designer's more ambitious plans, cutting deals and adding a layer of sober fiscal practicality to the proceedings.

-Subsiding walls, dodgy drains, spiralling budgets, design dilemmas, slipping schedules, necessary compromise, unnecessary delays, flights of fancy and frayed nerves - this series has it all.
+Exposed power lines, extensions built without foundations, unstable roofs, parasitic fungus, spiralling budgets, design dilemmas, slipping schedules, necessary compromise, unnecessary delays, absent home-owners, flights of fancy and frayed nerves - this series has it all.

-Eight diverse projects - one headstrong architect.
+Five unique and diverse episodes - one headstrong architect.
 Still - there's always Room To Improve.